artefactual/archivematica-docs/user-manual/transfer/forensic.rst

 Compound disk images
 ++++++++++++++++++++

-You can combine multiple parts of a compound disk image into a single AIP, if desired, by using the backlog arrangement functionality in Archivematica.
+You can combine multiple parts of a compound disk image into a single AIP by preparing them as one transfer before processing.

 #.
-Start each part of the compound disk image as a single transfer, as per the
+Assemble all parts of the compound disk image into a single transfer
+   directory (or bag).

+#.
+Start the transfer in Archivematica using that directory, following the
    instructions above.

 #.
-When you reach the *Create SIP* job, select "Send to backlog".
-Do this for
-   each transfer.

-#.
-In the :ref:`Appraisal tab <appraisal>`, use the
-   :ref:`Arrangement <arrangement>` pane to combine your transfers into one SIP.

-#.
-Once you're happy with the arrangement, start the SIP by selecting the parent
-   directory and then clicking **Create SIP**.
+Proceed through the normal :ref:`Transfer <transfer>` and
+   :ref:`Ingest <ingest>` workflows.

 :ref:`Back to the top <forensic>`